-- (1) The Estimated Future Payouts Under Non-Equity Incentive Plan Awards columns refer to the potential payouts under the Company Bonus Plan - (2) The amounts reported in this column represent the threshold award opportunities that would have been payable to our NEOs for fiscal 2022 under the Company Bonus Plan, respectively, assuming that exactly the minimum threshold amount for each of the financial performance objectives under the Company Bonus Plan was achieved, resulting in 50% funding of the Company Bonus Plan pool.
-The potential payments were, however, performance based and therefore entirely at risk, such that if we had not met the minimum thresholds, the Company Bonus Plan pool would not have funded at all, and none of our NEOs would have been entitled to any cash incentive award. - (3) The amounts reported in this column represent the target award opportunities that would have been payable to our NEOs for fiscal 2022 under the Company Bonus Plan, assuming that the target amount for each of the financial performance objectives under the Company Bonus Plan was achieved, resulting in 100% funding of the Company Bonus Plan pool. - (4) The amounts reported in this column represent the maximum award opportunities that would have been payable to our NEOs for fiscal 2022 under the Company Bonus Plan, assuming that the target amount for each of the financial performance objectives under the Company Bonus Plan was exceeded.
-These maximum amounts were calculated at 150% of the target amount. - (5) Represents the PSU award granted to our NEOs in fiscal 2022.
-Upon certification of the Compensation Committee of the achievement of the applicable performance goals within sixty (60) days following completion of the 3-year performance period that ends on the last day of fiscal 2024, the PSU award would vest based on a straight line slope from 50% of the target shares at the minimum threshold level to 100% of the target shares at the target level, with a maximum of 150% of the target shares vesting at the maximum achievement level.
-The PSU award granted to Mr. Levine is further subject to the PSU Retirement Provision. - (6) The amounts reported in this column represent the grant date fair value of each award, as determined in accordance with FASB ASC Topic 718.
-The assumptions used to calculate the value of stock awards and stock options are set forth under Note 1 and Note 12 of the Notes to Consolidated Financial Statements contained in our Annual Report on Form 10-K for the fiscal year ended June 30, 2022 filed with the SEC on August 17, 2022. - (7) The RSUs subject to the RSU award will vest over a three year period with 34% of the RSUs subject to the award vesting on the first anniversary of the vesting commencement date and the remaining RSUs vesting as to 33% of the award on the second anniversary of the vesting commencement date and 33% of the award on the third anniversary of the vesting commencement date; provided, however, if a vesting date falls on a day upon which the U.S. national securities exchanges are not open for trading, such vesting date shall be delayed until the next trading date.
-The RSU award granted to Mr. Levine is further subject to the RSU Retirement Provision. - (8) The shares of our common stock subject to stock options will vest over a four year period, with 25% of the shares to vest upon completion of one year of service measured from the vesting commencement date, and the balance to vest in 36 successive equal monthly installments upon the completion of each additional month of service thereafter; provided, however, if a vesting date falls on a day upon which the U.S. national securities exchanges are not open for trading, such vesting date shall be delayed until the next trading date. - (9) 100% of the RSUs subject to the RSU award will vest one year from the vesting commencement date; provided, however, if a vesting date falls on a day upon which the U.S. national securities exchanges are not open for trading, such vesting date shall be delayed until the next trading date.
+- (1) The Estimated Future Payouts Under Non-Equity Incentive Plan Awards columns refer to the potential payouts under the Company Bonus Plan. - (2) Other than with respect to Mr. Chalke, who was guaranteed a minimum cash bonus pursuant to his employment agreement, the amounts reported in this column represent the threshold award opportunities that would have been payable to our NEOs for fiscal 2023 under the Company Bonus Plan, respectively, assuming that exactly the minimum threshold amount for each of the financial performance objectives under the Company Bonus Plan was achieved, resulting in 50% funding of the Company Bonus Plan pool.
+The potential payments were, however, performance based and therefore entirely at risk, such that if we had not met the minimum thresholds, the Company Bonus Plan pool would not have funded at all, and none of our NEOs would have been entitled to any cash incentive award.
+The amount for Mr. Chalke represents the minimum cash bonus guaranteed pursuant to his employment agreement. - (3) The amounts reported in this column represent the target award opportunities that would have been payable to our NEOs for fiscal 2023 under the Company Bonus Plan, assuming that the target amount for each of the financial performance objectives under the Company Bonus Plan was achieved, resulting in 100% funding of the Company Bonus Plan pool. - (4) The amounts reported in this column represent the maximum award opportunities that would have been payable to our NEOs for fiscal 2023 under the Company Bonus Plan, assuming that the target amount for each of the financial performance objectives under the Company Bonus Plan was exceeded.
+These maximum amounts were calculated at 150% of the target amount.

+- (5) Represents the PSU award granted to our NEOs in fiscal 2023.
+Upon certification of the Compensation Committee of the achievement of the applicable performance goals within 60 days following completion of the 3-year performance period that ends on the last day of fiscal 2025, the PSU award will vest based on a straight-line slope from 50% of the target shares at the minimum threshold level to 100% of the target shares at the target level, with a maximum of 150% of the target shares vesting at the maximum achievement level. - (6) The amounts reported in this column represent RSUs subject to an RSU award that will vest over a three year period with 33 1/3% of the RSUs subject to the award vesting on the first anniversary of the vesting commencement date and the remaining RSUs vesting as to 33 1/3% of the award on the second anniversary of the vesting commencement date and 33 1/3% of the award on the third anniversary of the vesting commencement date; provided, however, if a vesting date falls on a day upon which the U.S. national securities exchanges are not open for trading, such vesting date shall be delayed until the next trading date. - (7) The amounts reported in this column represent the grant date fair value of each award, as determined in accordance with FASB ASC Topic 718.
+The assumptions used to calculate the value of stock awards and stock options are set forth under Note 1 and Note 10 of the Notes to Consolidated Financial Statements contained in our Annual Report on Form 10-K for the fiscal year ended June 30, 2023 filed with the SEC on September 7, 2023.

-Outstanding Equity Awards at Fiscal 2022 Year-End Table
+Outstanding Equity Awards at Fiscal 2023 Year-End Table